 Web hosting is your website’s house on the internet.
 Every website needs web hosting, and each website has different needs.

-HostGator hosts over 8 million websites and is one of the most popular hosting companies in the industry.
+SiteGround hosts millions of websites, and they are one of the most popular hosting companies in the industry.
 With 1-click WordPress install, 99.9% uptime, and 24/7 support, it’s a smart choice for every growing business.
-(See our HostGator review)
+(See our SiteGround review).

 We understand there are thousands of web hosting providers out there.
 That’s why we have a step by step guide on how to choose the best WordPress hosting for your site.